parthibanloganathan/android-tutorial/README.md

 Each phase has a separate folder and is self-contained.
 You can import each phase's project in Android Studio by cloning this repository using `git clone https://github.com/parthibanloganathan/android-tutorial.git` and then opening up Android Studio and going to File > Import Project > Phase 1 (or 2, 3, 4 depending on which phase you want).

+[Here are the slides](http://slides.com/parthibanloganathan/intro-to-android-development#/) for the ADI workshop at Columbia based on this tutorial.

 #### Pre-requisites
 - Knowledge of Java (if you've taken 1004, 1007, you're good)
 - Desire to learn about the world's most popular mobile platform